Exceptional collections on isotropic Grassmannians: Explicit collections for classical groups

 \section{Explicit collections for classical groups}

-The construction of the previous section allows to construct a (conjecturally full) exceptional collection for isotropic Grassmannians (in types B, C and D), and many interesting collections in type A.
+Now we will show that the construction of the previous section leads to (conjecturally full) exceptional collections for isotropic Grassmannians of types $B$, $C$ and $D$, and potentially to many interesting collections in type $A$.

-So, assume that $\BG$ is of type $B$, $C$ or $D$ and consider the standard numbering of the vertices.
+So, assume that $\BG$ is of type $B$, $C$ or $D$ and consider the standard numbering of the vertices of its Dynkin diagram.

 To treat these cases simultaneously it is convenient to denote

 Then the weight lattice $P_\BG$ can be identified with the sublattice of $\QQ^n$ spanned by $\omega_i$ ($1 \le i \le n$) with